Definitions

 Monitoring

-Disaster response evaluation will be carried out on the basis of efficiency, effectiveness and impact.
+Disaster response evaluation will be carried out on the basis of efficiency, effectiveness, and impact.
 The efficiency aspect will review the outputs against inputs allocated to tackle the incident.
 Effectiveness will track the success level in handling the incident while impact will examine the usefulness of the mitigation strategy.

 Audit & Review

-QCDD will perform a quality planning audit of resources used and outcome to measure the level of efficiency and effectiveness.
+QCDD will perform a quality planning audit of resources used and outcomes to measure the level of efficiency and effectiveness.
 The audit will be carried out periodically for systematic improvements on a need basis.
 The results of such audits should be incorporated in the existing contingency plans for effective disaster response (Barlow 2014, 229).

 References

-Barlow, JF 2014, ‘Progress in observing and modelling the urban boundary layer’, Urban Climate, vol. 10, no. 3, pp. 216-240.
+Barlow, JF 2014, ‘Progress in observing and modeling the urban boundary layer’, Urban Climate, vol. 10, no. 3, pp. 216-240.

 Cary, J 2017, Design for good: a new era of architecture for everyone, Island Press, New York, NY.